-If you or a loved one has been diagnosed with cancer after a power morcellator procedure contact the Georgia Injury Attorney Group for more information.
-You can fill out the form on this page, call us at the number listed at the top of the page, or email us email@example.com.
+If you or a loved one has been diagnosed with cancer after a power morcellator procedure contact Attorney Group for Georgia for more information.
+You can fill out the form on this page, call us at the number listed at the top of the page, or email us at email@example.com.

 When you contact us, an attorney will follow up with you to speak with you about your case or answer questions that you might have.
 There is no cost or obligation to speak with us, and any information you provide will be kept confidential.

 Please note that the law limits the time you have to pursue a claim for an injury.
 If you think you have a case, you should not delay taking action.